jaga-live/nescord/apps/ws/README.md

 ### WebSocket Client 🔗

-This client receives events from Discord Gateway and forwards them to the main bot via gRPC.
+The `WsClient` is responsible for receiving events from the Discord Gateway and forwarding them to the main bot via gRPC.

+> 💡The app using this package should be a standalone microservice.

 ```typescript
 import { WsClient } from '@nescord/ws';